Born to Do It: Critical reception

 Born to Do It received acclaim from music critics.
 Davey Boy of Sputnikmusic described the album as an "excellent debut" continuing to state that David was a "mature 19-year-old singer-songwriter whose soulfully smooth voice will result in fans thinking he is singing to them and only them."
 Rating the album five stars out of five, The Daily Telegraph called Born to Do It "garage and R&B at its best.
 It goes from funky to sultry to downright beautiful."

 AllMusic editor Stephen Mercier found that the "lyrics do sometimes sound underdeveloped due to David's age, and the music can occasionally lack distinctiveness, yet those two factors do not hinder the celebratory power of Born to Do It.
 The album features an effortless presentation of limber and carefully articulated vocal talents by the singer that seamlessly glide through the polished collage of songs."
 Will Hermes, writing for Entertainment Weekly, described the album as a "brilliantly market-tuned fusion of R&B elegance and all-ages pop sugar."
 He felt that "it all gets a bit samey sounding, but its sexy canter works the mood thing like a good mid-tempo mix tape; it's music to grind to without spilling your Moet."

 Q editor Gareth Grundy remarked that "while Born to Do It sees him deploy the tunes and interesting facial hair of a more mature artist, David's true strength is songwriting that's perfectly in tune with the teenage daydreams of his garage-loving audience."
-He found that the abum "offers great, dumb fun."
+He found that the album "offers great, dumb fun."
 In a mixed review, Tim Perry from The Independent praised David's "lyrical style and his willingness to try different arrangements," but found that the album lacked "depth and may well date quickly."
 Blender critic Neil Drumming felt that Born to Do It lacked "hip-hop."
 He was unsure whether it would resonate in North America.